Java OpenGL: Status and standardization

-As of 2025, JOGL provides full access to the OpenGL 4.5 specification as well as almost all vendor extensions (and OpenCL, OpenMAX and OpenAL).
-The 1.1.0 version is the reference implementation for JSR-231 (Java Bindings for OpenGL).
+As of 2025, JOGL provides full access to the OpenGL 4.6 and OpenGL ES 3.2 specification as well as almost all vendor extensions (and OpenCL, OpenMAX and OpenAL).
+The 2.5.0 version is the reference implementation for JSR-231 (Java Bindings for OpenGL).
 The 1.1.1 release gave limited access to GLU NURBS, providing rendering of curved lines and surfaces via the traditional GLU APIs.
-The 2.3.2 release added support for OpenGL versions up to 4.5, and OpenGL ES versions up to 3.2.
+The 2.6.0 release added support for OpenGL versions up to 4.6, and OpenGL ES versions up to 3.2.

 Wayland and Vulkan support is planned.

 Java2D-OpenGL interoperability

 Since the Java SE 6 version of the Java language, Java2D (the API for drawing two dimensional graphics in Java) and JOGL have become interoperable, allowing it to :